 Framing Options / How to Frame Your Artwork!

 It is my goal to make owning original artwork as easy and affordable as possible for you.
-That is why I offer several framing options.
-Below I have listed information on the options I offer.
+That is why I now offer several framing options.
 I will help you frame your artwork no matter your budget or aesthetic goals.
 If at any time you have questions, inquiries, or concerns about framing, do not hesitate to contact me.

 This is the standard frame I offer, and it is my personal favorite.
 These frames are neutral, contemporary, and fit in with most decor, modern and traditional.
-These are high quality frames that I custom cut and assemble in my studio.
-Because it is done in-house, I am able to include the frame in the price of my larger artworks.
+These are high quality frames that I purchase in bulk, so I am able to include them in the price of the artwork.

 New: Custom Frames

 If maple isn't your cup of tea, I am excited to announce that I now offer other framing options!
 These are special order frames, so please allow 2-3 weeks before shipping time.
 If you need it sooner, please let me know and I will see what I can do.

 You will see options for a Black, White, and Silver frame on each one of my listings.
 If there is something specific you are looking for, let me know and I can see if it can be done.